DRAGNLabs/MIRROR-Eval/README.md

 mypy src/
 ```

+## Other tips

+Set the HuggingFace cache on your machine:
+export HF_HOME="/path/to/cache/dir"

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.